Skip to content

 Repository files navigation

-How to edit a collection of Persistent Objects linked to a Non-Persistent Object
+XAF - How to edit a collection of persistent objects linked to a non-persistent object

-When a Non-Persistent Object contains a collection of persistent business objects, we want to edit linked objects right in the list view either in in-place mode or in ListViewAndDetailView mode.
-Also, when a linked persistent object is edited in a popup detail view, we want to see changes in the source list view after they are saved.
+When a non-persistent object contains a collection of persistent business objects, you may need to edit linked objects right in the list view either in in-place or in ListViewAndDetailView mode.
+Also, if a linked persistent object is edited in a popup detail view, you may need to see changes in the source list view after they are saved.

-The NonPersistentObjectSpace created for the master object cannot handle linked persistent objects by default.
+1. The NonPersistentObjectSpace created for the master object cannot handle linked persistent objects by default.
 To work with them, create a persistent object space and add it to the AdditionalObjectSpaces collection.
-Set NonPersistentObjectSpace.AutoDisposeAdditionalObjectSpaces to true to automatically dispose of additional object spaces when the master is disposed.
+Set NonPersistentObjectSpace.AutoDisposeAdditionalObjectSpaces to true to automatically dispose of additional object spaces when the master is disposed of.

-To automatically commit changes made to linked persistent objects, set NonPersistentObjectSpace.AutoCommitAdditionalObjectSpaces to true.
+2. Set NonPersistentObjectSpace.AutoCommitAdditionalObjectSpaces to true to automatically commit changes made to linked persistent objects.

-To refresh linked persistent objects when the non-persistent object view is refreshed, set NonPersistentObjectSpace.AutoRefreshAdditionalObjectSpaces to true and subscribe to the ObjectGetting event.
-In the event handler, create a new non-persistent object instance and get fresh copies of linked persistent objects.
+3. Set NonPersistentObjectSpace.AutoRefreshAdditionalObjectSpaces to true and subscribe to the ObjectGetting event, to refresh linked persistent objects when the non-persistent object view is refreshed.
+In the event handler, create a new instance of the non-persistent object and get fresh copies of linked persistent objects.

-The Category property in this example is used to filter the nested list view of persistent objects.
-To avoid modifying the object space when this property is changed, subscribe to the BaseObjectSpace.ModifiedChanging event and set the e.Cancel parameter to true depending on other event arguments.
+4. This example uses the Category property to filter the nested list view of persistent objects.
+To avoid the object space modification when this property is changed, subscribe to the BaseObjectSpace.ModifiedChanging event and set the e.Cancel parameter to true depending on other event arguments.

 Releases